Richard Arthur Bogle: Wedding controversy and marriage to America Waldo

-On January 1, 1863, the same day that the Emancipation Proclamation was signed by President Abraham Lincoln.
-Bogle married America Waldo, an Oregon pioneer from Missouri.
+On January 1, 1863, the same day that the Emancipation Proclamation was signed by President Abraham Lincoln, Bogle married America Waldo, an Oregon pioneer from Missouri.
 The wedding caused controversy due to the attendance of several white guests, including Oregon Supreme Court judge Joseph G. Wilson and state legislator Daniel Waldo.
 Daniel, who raised America and is thought to have been her uncle, gave them "several gifts of great value with which to start their home."

 Bogle and America Waldo were married in a private home by Obed Dickinson, a pastor known for advocating African American equality in Oregon who was sent by New England's American Home Missionary Society to establish a congregation in the Salem area.
-After officiating the wedding, Dickinson's congregation received even more criticism and heightened racial tension in Oregon that would continue until after the Civil War.
+After officiating the wedding, Dickinson's congregation received even more criticisms and heightened racial tension in Oregon that would continue until after the Civil War.

-Newspaper editor Asahel Bush called the wedding "shameful" for its "negro equality sentiment".
+Newspaper editor Asahel Bush called the wedding "shameful" for its "negro equality sentiment."
 However, The Oregonian defended Wilson and Waldo's attendance, writing that "the good feeling thus frequently called forth" by the presence of white guests "is one of the gratifications of the blacks that reconciles them to their lot."

 Later life in Walla Walla

 Later, Bogle and his family bought and ran a successful 200-acre ranch and settled in eastern Washington.

-Bogle is buried in Mountain View Cemetery, Walla Walla, Washington in Walla Walla County.
 At the Fort Walla Walla Museum in Washington, a 15-acre park consisting of four historic exhibits and a seventeen-building pioneer village, Bogle's life is being presented by a member of the Living History troupe.

 Walla Walla businesses

 Soon after their wedding, the Bogles moved to Walla Walla, Washington.
 Richard Bogle started a barbershop on Main Street, making him the first black businessman in Walla Walla on “proprietor of the tonsorial parlors at No.3 Second Street.”
 Racial segregation made it difficult for black visitors to find accommodation in Walla Walla, so Bogle often allowed them to stay in his shop.

 He was a co-founder of the Walla Walla Savings and Loan Association.
-After working, as a barber for several years until his health deteriorated he turned the business over to his sons.
+After working as a barber for several years until his health deteriorated, he turned the business over to his sons.

 Family

 Of America Waldo and Richard Bogle's eight children, five lived into adulthood.
-Bogle's three oldest children appear to have died between 1876 and 1878.
-His younger children- Belle, Waldo, Arthur, Warren, and Katherine- lived to adulthood.
+Bogle's three oldest children appeared to have died between 1876 and 1878.
+His younger children—Belle, Waldo, Arthur, Warren, and Katherine—lived to adulthood.
 Two of their three sons followed in their father's path and became professional barbers in Portland, Oregon.
-Bogle's son, Waldo Bogle, moved to Portland in 1913, to operate their barbershop "in the Golden West Hotel" thankful for the "courtesy of the Oregon historical society".
+Bogle's son, Waldo Bogle, moved to Portland in 1913, to operate their barbershop "in the Golden West Hotel," thankful for the "courtesy of the Oregon historical society".

 Their great-grandson, also named Richard Bogle, became the second African-American city commissioner in Portland, Oregon.